Trigus42/Private-LAN/guide.md

 - Allow packets of self-established connections or connections related to those
 - Allow pings
 - Allow DHCP packets
-- Pass packets comming from your LAN IP range to the "TRUSTED_IP" chain
+- Pass packets coming from your LAN IP range to the "TRUSTED_IP" chain

 TRUSTED_IP:
 - Allow packets of incoming DNS requests (UDP)